Caribbean Gold

-Caribbean Gold is a 1952 American historical pirate adventure film directed by Edward Ludwig and starring John Payne, Arlene Dahl and Cedric Hardwicke.
-It was produced by Pine-Thomas Productions for distribution by Paramount Pictures and was based on the novel Carib Gold by Ellery Clark.
+Caribbean Gold (also known as Caribbean) is a 1952 American swashbuckler adventure film directed by Edward Ludwig and starring John Payne, Arlene Dahl and Cedric Hardwicke.
+The film was produced by Pine-Thomas Productions for distribution by Paramount Pictures and was based on the novel Carib Gold by Ellery Clark.
 The film's sets were designed by the art director Hal Pereira.
-It is also known by the alternative title Caribbean.

 Plot

 In 1728, Dick Lindsay is taken prisoner by Captain Barclay and incarcerated aboard the Black Panther, his pirate ship.
 Also on board against his will is Robert MacAllister, nephew of Barclay's nemesis, Andrew MacAllister.

 The pirate kidnapped Robert as retribution for MacAllister having long ago done likewise to Barclay's infant daughter, Christine.
 The feud has continued for more than 20 years.
 Now the pirate intends to settle it once and for all.
 He propositions Dick to impersonate Robert and return to his uncle, going so far as to duplicate a distinctive scar on Robert's face.

 Dick does as told, hoping to gain his freedom.
 He is a welcome sight to MacAllister, but others are not quite sure what to make of this newcomer, including Shively, a brutal overseer of the men, and particularly Christine, now a grown woman with a volatile disposition.

 Put in charge of the mill, Dick gains the trust of MacAllister's slaves, who are plotting a revolt.
 The real Robert's dead body washes up, however, so MacAllister now knows he is being deceived.
 Christine's growing love for Dick is a factor in not having him killed at first, but soon Shively and Dick are engaged in a knife fight to the death.

 Captain Barclay and his men await a signal to invade the island.
 When a stash of explosives is detonated, they storm the isle.
 MacAllister is killed by Barclay, who is savoring his revenge when Christine gains some of her own, mortally wounding Barclay.
 She remains unaware that she has just killed her own father, and with his dying words, Barclay implores Dick to keep it a secret.